wtclarke/fsl_mrs/docs/user_docs/processing.rst

 11. phase (zero order phasing)
         Takes either a single file or list of files (:code:`--file`) and applies zero-order phase to the FID/spectrum based on the phase at the maximum in a specified chemical shift range (:code:`--ppm`)

+12. fixed_phase (Apply fixed phase to spectrum) Applies a fixed phase to data, either zero order (in degrees) (:code:`--p0`), or first order (in seconds) (:code:`--p1`).
+Can be applied as a timeshift in the time domain or linear phase int he frequency domain :code:`--p1_type {shift,linphase}`.

+13. subtract (Subtract two FIDs)
+        Subtracts two elements in a :code:`--dim` of one :code:`--file`, or subtracts a :code:`--reference` file.

+14. add (Add two FIDs)
+        Adds elements in a :code:`--dim` of one :code:`--file`, or adds a :code:`--reference` file.

+15. conj (Conjugate fids)
+        Applied conjugation (reverses frequency flip) to :code:`--file`.

+16. mrsi-align (Phase and/or frequency align across voxels) Can frequency align voxels :code:`--freq-align` and/or perform zero-order phase correction :code:`--phase-correct`.
+Phase correction can be limited to peaks in a range :code:`--ppm`.
+THe detected shifts and phases can be output into NIfTI files :code:`--save-params`.

+17. mrsi-lipid (Remove lipids from MRSI by L2 regularisation) Uses a NIfTI :code:`--mask` file to identify lipid source voxels to remove lipids from other voxels using L2 regularisation method ([BILG13]_). :code:`--beta` must be adjusted for different cases.

 References
 ----------